plexicus/docs/README.md

-# 🚀 Project Name
+# 🚀 Plexicus Documentations

-This is the official documentation site for **[Your Project Name]**, built to provide comprehensive information on our APIs, features, and usage.
+This is the official documentation site for **Plexicus Docs**, built to provide comprehensive information on our APIs, features, and usage.

 ---